 The earning distribution of the Company shall be determined by the Board of Directors based on the industrial environment where the Company is in, the future business development and the shareholder profits.
-The proposal of Shareholder dividend and bonus distribution shall be executed after it is approved by the Shareholders Meeting.
+According to Act.
+21 of Article of Incorporation, if the distribution of shareholders' dividends and bonuses is fully or partially made by cash, it shall be approved by at least half of directors in Board of Directors with at least two-thirds attendance of directors and reported to shareholders' meeting.
+It is not applicable to the related regulation in the second item that the distribution shall be approved by shareholders' meeting.
 Shareholder dividend and bonus shall be 50% to 100% of the accumulated distributable earnings.
 The dividend and bonus shall be paid by cash or stocks, among which the cash dividend shall not be less than 1% of total dividends.
 Cash dividend may not be distributed in the event that it is less than NT\$ 0.5 per share, in which case a share dividend shall be distributed instead.